across the world

 4. Carry Out a Financial Review of The Contract Prior to its Implementation:

 Lack of sufficient involvement of the organization’s finance unit with the contractual process often leads to inaccurate revenue recognition.
-The finance unit is often left unaware of the contractual proceedings.
-Hence, it is crucial that the finance unit reviews the contractual details and proceedings so that suitable pricing and collection procedures can be implemented.
+The contractual proceedings often leave the finance unit unaware.
+Therefore, it is crucial for the finance unit to review the contractual details and proceedings, enabling the implementation of appropriate pricing and collection procedures.

 5. Evaluate Contract Performance: